covjson/specification/spec.md

 - A coverage object must have a member with the name `"domain"` where the value is either a domain object or a URL.
 - A coverage object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 - A coverage object must have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
-- A coverage object must have a member with the name `"ranges"` where the value is an object where each member has as name any of the names in a `"parameters"` object and as value either a range object or a URL.
-The `"parameters"` member may be  within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
+- A coverage object must have a member with the name `"ranges"` where the value is a range set object.
+A range set object must have a member with the name `"type"` and the value `"RangeSet"`.
+Any member of a range set object except `"type"` has as name any of the names in a `"parameters"` object in scope and as value either a range object or a URL.
+A `"parameters"` member in scope is either within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
 The array elements of the `"values"` member of each range object must correspond to the coordinate space defined by `"domain"` in terms of element order and count.
 If the referenced parameter object has a `"categories"` member, then each array element of the `"values"` member must be equal to one of the values defined in the `"value"` member of the category objects within `"categories"` and be interpreted as the matching category.

 ### 3.4.
 Coverage Collection Objects